 A pipeline route permit from the Minnesota Public Utilities Commission (Commission) is required for the construction of certain pipelines (Minnesota Statute 216G).
 The Commission has jurisdiction over pipelines with a diameter of six inches or more that are designed to transport hazardous liquids like crude petroleum, and those that are designed to carry natural gas and be operated at a pressure of more than 275 pounds per square inch.

 Open projects are projects currently in the permitting process.
 They are listed here chronologically, most recent projects first.
 To see all projects or to search for a project by location or type, see the project database

 The permitting process to be followed for a pipeline route permit depends on the size and type of the pipeline.
-The full review process is applicable to pipeline projects expected to have significant environmental impacts.
-The applicant must identify a preferred route.
-The Department of Commerce, Energy Facility Permitting unit holds public information meetings and solicits comments on the proposed pipeline project.
-The Commission considers alternate routes, orders a comparative environmental analysis of routes, and orders a contested case hearing.
-A contested case hearing is conducted by an administrative law judge.
-The Commission has up to nine months from the time the application is accepted to complete the process and make a decision on the permit.
+The full review process is applicable to pipeline projects anticipated to have significant environmental impacts.
+The applicant must identify its preferred route.
+Commission staff and Department of Commerce, Energy Environmental Review and Analysis (EERA) staff hold public information meetings and solicit comments on the proposed pipeline project.
+The Commission considers alternative routes, requests a comparative environmental analysis of routes (CEA), and orders a contested case hearing.
+The Commission may authorize that the CEA be prepared by the applicant or by EERA staff.
+The contested case hearing is conducted by an administrative law judge.
+The Commission uses the criteria in Minnnesota Rule 7852.1900 in selecting a route and issuing a pipeline route permit.
 Minn.
 Rules 7852 | Full Review Flowchart.

-The partial exemption review process is applicable to relatively smaller pipeline projects that are not expected to have significant environmental impacts.
+The partial exemption review process is applicable to relatively smaller pipeline projects that are not anticipated to have significant environmental impacts.
 Applicants must apply for the partial exemption process.
-The Department of Commerce, Energy Facility Permitting unit holds public information meetings and solicits comments on the proposed pipeline project.
-The Commission has up to 90 days from the time the application is accepted to grant or deny the partial exemption.
-If the exemption is granted, the Commission must issue a pipeline route permit.
+Comission staff and EERA staff hold public information meetings and solicit comments on the proposed pipeline project.
+The Commission may grant or deny the partial exemption.
+The Commission uses the criteria in Minnnesota Rule 7852.0700 in determining whether a project qualifies for a partial exemption and pipeline route permit.
+If the Commission determines that the project will not have significant environmental impacts, the Commission may issue a pipeline route permit for the project.
+If the Commission determines that the project will have significant environmental impacts, the Commission may deny a pipeline route permit under the partial exemption process.
+The applicant may then request that their application be considered under the full review process.
 Minn.
 Rules 7852 | Partial Exemption Review Flowchart.